-Important: If you refer to a column name in the triggering table and do not use a correlation name, the database server makes no special effort to search for the column in the definition of the triggering table.
+Important: If you refer to a column name that is not qualified by a correlation name, the database server makes no special effort to search for the column in the definition of the triggering table.
 You must always use a correlation name with a column name in SQL statements in a FOR EACH ROW triggered action, unless the statement is valid independent of the triggered action.
-For more information, see the CREATE TRIGGER statement in the "IBM Informix Guide to SQL: Syntax."
+For more information, see the CREATE TRIGGER statement in the IBM Informix Guide to SQL: Syntax.